 - 3 tablespoons horseradish

 Whip the cream.
-I’ve found that I like it best to whip it until it’s just starting to hold a shape but you can do it stiffly if you like.
-When it’s where you like it, add the remaining ingredients and mix.
+I’ve found that I like it best to whip it until it’s just starting to hold a shape, not too stiff, so that it will melt over the meat.
+Once the cream has reached this point, add the remaining ingredients and mix.
 Cover and refrigerate.
 This sauce will hold for several days.